alicekalemba/KitchenServed/backend/BE-README.md

 create venv - `python -m venv venv` activate the venv - `source venv/bin/activate`
-`pip install -r requirements.txt` run app - `cd ..` && `uvicorn backend.main:app --reload`
+`pip install -r requirements.txt` create a new `.env` file. copy the content of the `.env-example` and set the values there run app - `cd ..` && `uvicorn backend.main:app --reload`

 ## Docker